outdreamer/build-a-cure-1/docs/to_do.md

   - 'has effect' => 'have induce' with current synonym replacements, 'imaging finding' => 'imaging find', 'is' => 'be', 'reason' => 'hypothesis'

+  - fix rows csv format & path

+  - make sure letters added to word_map => '' rather than False

   - check how your pattern replacement function handled pos tags
+    - add type conversion in pattern replacement to get the item in target pattern with the nearest possible type
+       - 'vbg' => 'vbz' (inhibiting => x inhibits)

   - all find functions need to support params:
     - pattern, matches_lines, row_index, all_vars